MicrosoftDocs/visualstudio-docs/docs/ide/codespaces/customize-codespaces.md

 ### Microsoft SQL Server

 Microsoft SQL Server 2019 Express Edition is available and running as a local service (localdb) in the Windows Codespace environment.
+The current user, which your app and the Visual Studio Terminal run as, has SQL administrator rights to the SQL server.
 To administer the server, you will need to use PowerShell in the Visual Studio Terminal or other command-line tools such as `dotnet-ef`.
 Currently SQL Server Management Studio and other remote administration tools are not available.

 #### Example connection string